Credit Bureau Report Singapore: Read this before requesting one.

 What if the data is incorrect?

-While CBS usually does an excellent job, there can be errors in the report from small mistakes or identity theft.
-If you discover any such errors, contact them immediately for correction.
+While CBS usually does an excellent job, there can be errors in the report from small mistakes to identity theft.
+If you discover any such errors, contact CBS immediately for correction.

 This table shows you how to interpret your score and risk grade.